Principal and Interest vs Interest Only: A Complete Guide (2026)

 • Owner-occupiers planning to stay in their home long-term

-What Is an Interest-Only Loan?
+What Is an Interest Only Home Loan?

-Why do borrowers choose interest-only loans?
+Why do borrowers choose interest only?

 • To reduce repayments during the early years of the loan